Open Educational Resources

 - Community College Consortium for OER

-Contact Inver Hills Anthropology faculty member Katie Nelson for more information on OER efforts at Inver Hills Community College.
-Contact our library staff for assistance and more information on locating open educational resources for your courses.
-Visit their OER resource page to start.
+Contact Inver Hills Anthropology faculty member Katie Nelson for more information on OER efforts at Inver Hills Community College, or Martin Springborg for more information on OER efforts at DCTC.
+Also contact library staff at either Inver Hills or DCTC for assistance and more information on locating open educational resources for your courses.
+IHCC’s library staff maintain an OER resource page.

 In the spring of 2020, faculty were invited to apply for either authorship or research and field testing funding.
 Check out the Timeline and Process and How to Apply .